 REQUIRED DOCUMENTS: Late Submission form, CV, references, mentor letter, research proposal, PhD abstract, education background statement and writing sample.
 See the Evaluation and Selection section for more information.

 Please note: The online application system will open on September 1st, 2016.

 APPLY HERE: ppfp.ucop.edu

 Candidates in all fields are evaluated by faculty reviewers in their own and related fields.
 Faculty reviewers will evaluate candidates according to their academic accomplishments, the strength of their research proposals, and their potential for faculty careers that will contribute to diversity and equal opportunity through teaching, research and service.
 Faculty reviewers also may consider the mentor’s potential to work productively with the candidate and commitment to equity and diversity in higher education.
-Faculty reviewers will submit their recommendations to the Office of the Associate Vice Chancellor for Research, where final selections will be determined.
+Faculty reviewers will submit their recommendations to the Research & Innovation Office, where final selections will be determined.

 In evaluating each candidate's potential to contribute to diversity and equal opportunity through their academic careers, faculty review committees may consider the following criteria: